Oxen-AI/oxen-release/README.md

 oxen pull origin my-branch
 ```

-## Remote Staging
+## Remote Workspace

 There are times when you do not want to clone the entire repository to make a change.
 For example, if you have a large dataset and you want to add one annotation, it is very inefficient to clone all the files locally.

-Oxen's remote staging area helps enable a more efficient workflow.
+You can think of Oxen's remote workspace as mirroring your local workspace, but without all the files downloaded.
+It should feel like you are interacting locally when really all the action is on the server.
 Simply add the `oxen remote` subcommand to the commands you already know how to use locally.

 Let's walk through an example.
 Start by shallow cloning a repo and a checkout a specific branch.